 The only plausible reason is a dawning recognition that women are becoming a political force at both international and national levels.
-Even the institutions and strategies often critised by women groups are trying to initiate "genderisation" strategies, which generally translate into some "women specific" projects for economic empowerment of poor women in developing countries - as a response to the mounting evidence of "feminisation of poverty" that women's increasing visibility has brought about.
+Even the institutions and strategies often critised still today by women groups are trying noww to initiate "genderisation" strategies.
+These are generally translated into some "women-specific" projects for economic empowerment of poor women in developing countries - as a response to the mounting evidence of "feminisation of poverty" that women's increasing visibility has brought about.

 But the women's movement is no longer prepared to accept mere concessions from global or national power structures.
-Women's organisations which used to view themselves as 'non-political' are now involved in analysing the global political economy, and prepared to identify, assess and contribute to the strategies geared to a sustainable improvement of the quality of life.
+Women's organisations which used to view themselves as 'non-political' are now involved in analysing the global political economy, and